ramda/ramda-fantasy/README.md

 [2]: https://github.com/ramda/ramda

 ## Project status
-This project is considered to have alpha status.
-While the implementation of the fantasy land spec could be said to be stable, the non fantasy land methods are subject to change.
-The types also have not undergone thurough testing/use yet.
+This project is in alpha status.
+The implementation of the Fantasy Land spec should be *mostly* stable.
+Any methods outside of the Fantasy Land spec are subject to change.
+The types also have not undergone thorough testing/use yet.

 ## Available types